Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 Nahla developed an analytic solution of a system related to Eq.
 (1) and Eq.(2) (2017) using the Laplace transform and a matrix approach.
 We proposed a different approach using algebraic theory of equations and a procedure that uses symmetry.

 ## 2. Laplace transform of the system.
-The Laplace transform of the Caputo's derivative fulfills the following relationship:
+The Laplace transform of the Caputo's derivative fulfills the following relationship (Ishteva, 2005, p.
+21):

 $$\mathcal{L} \\{D_C^\alpha (t),s \\}=s^\alpha F\left(s\right)-\sum_{k=0}^{n-1}{s^{\alpha-k-1}f^{\left(k\right)}(0)}, \tag{6}$$